ReidCarlberg/LAB-Mo-Tester/README.md

 [Unmanaged package for your developer edition](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tE0000000IdF5).

-Creates a a toy data model and inserts sample data so you can experiment faster on the Force.com platform.
+Creates a toy data model and inserts sample data so you can experiment faster on the Force.com platform.
 Now includes:

 * Simple Lightning Components
 * A pre-configured Lightning Component Tab for your mobile navigation